xavier268/chinrem/README.md

 ## Chinese remainder arithmetic (massively parallele computation for very large numbers)

-This librairy allows to perfom arithmetic by rinternally encoding positive numbers using their remainers, modulo the sucessive primes.
+This librairy allows to perfom arithmetic by internally encoding positive numbers using their remainers, modulo primes.

+The theorem of the chinese remainder states that : _a number is uniquely defined, modulo the product of the primes used, by its remainder modulo different primes._

 The benefit of that approach is that :
 * any positive big.Int can be encoded/decoded in a unique manner, modulo a very large "limit", that can be arbitrily set.
-* most arithmetic operations can be performed separately and easily on each remainer
+* most arithmetic operations can be performed separately and easily on each remainer,
+* limited to no memory allocation is required,
-* (future step) massive thread parralelization becomes possible, to maximize use of multi core cpu ...
+* _(future step) massive thread paralelization becomes possible, to maximize use of multi core cpu ..._

 ## How to use